kw217/rust-peg/README.md

 ## Development

 The `rust-peg` grammar is written in `rust-peg`: `peg-macros/grammar.rustpeg`.
 To avoid the circular dependency, a precompiled grammar is checked in as `peg-macros/grammar.rs`.
 To regenerate this, run the `./bootstrap.sh` script.

+There is a large test suite which uses [`trybuild`](https://crates.io/crates/trybuild) to support testing for compilation failure errors.
+Use `cargo test` to test them all, or `cargo test -- trybuild trybuild=lifetimes.ts` to test just the indicated file.